rubiruchi/mininet_proactive_reditribute/README.md

 The bandwidth and latencies associated with the link connecting a host to a switch should be:
 {“bandwidth”: 100, “latency”: 2}

-Shortest Path and Widest Path static rules based on config entry either shortest or widest path is taken as default for all packets, corresponding flows are installed in switches
+Shortest Path and Widest Path static rules :

+based on config entry either shortest or widest path is taken as default for all packets, corresponding flows are installed in switches

-Proactive Rule
+Proactive Rule:

 The rules described previously are calculated once and don’t take into account statistics of network usage as the ones obtained in the Monitoring section.
 You are going to add additional logic to the Widest-path controller to be able to adapt based on changes in the network.